Zinoex/tlos/README.md

 The coordinator consists of 3 major components:
 - Management: Managing the topology definition, sensor configuration, etc. This is controllable both from the traffic central and a physical interface.
 - Monitoring: Monitor the health of the components, analyze the sensor data for computing alarms, and perform security surveillance (SIEM).
+- Scheduler interface: Send data in real-time to the scheduler and take commands from the scheduler about the plan for the traffic light.
+The coordinator should not directly implement a scheduler to allow different companies, universities, etc. to design schedulers without having to design a full-fledged coordinator.

+### Scheduler
-- Scheduler: Plan the light schedule for one or more intersections.
+Plan the light schedule for one or more intersections.
 Can be time schedules, extension-based schedules (by data from the monitoring), or computational tool-based schedules.

 ### Sensor
-A sensor is defined as on-location sensory equipment for reading the traffic situation.
+A sensor is defined as on-location sensor equipment for reading the traffic situation.
+Examples include (but are not exclusive to):
 - V2I
 - Traffic radar
 - Cameras